kasratookallo-svg/first_project_supermarket_management/README.md

 ( Database_related merits ) ---->> for future reference :

 - 'Submit to Database'
-- 'Edit databse'_ Based on Id
+- 'Edit databse'_ Based on ID
 - 'Remove from Databse'